Israel Bombs South Gaza As Hamas Officials Due In Cairo For Truce Talks - UrduPoint

 An Israeli siege imposed after October 7, following years of crippling blockade, has deprived Gazans of food, water, fuel and medicine.

-A UN aid convoy on Thursday came under fire by the Israeli military, the UN agency for Palestinian refugees UNRWA said.
+A UN aid convoy on Thursday came under fire by the Israeli military without causing casualties, UNRWA said.

 The severe shortages have been only sporadically eased by humanitarian aid convoys entering primarily via Egypt.